 This is when the Pope's Swiss Guard was deadlier than 300 Spartans

 Military history is full of famous last stands – the Greeks at Thermopylae, Custer at Little Big Horn, the French Foreign Legion at Camarón — just to name a few.
-The last fighting people might think of making a famous last stand are the Pope’s personal bodyguards: the Swiss Guard.
+The last unit people might think of making a famous last stand are the Pope's personal bodyguards: the Swiss Guard.